demisto/content/Packs/Palo_Alto_Networks_Security_Advisories/Integrations/Palo_Alto_Networks_Security_Advisories/README.md

 Queries the public repository of PAN-OS CVEs.
-This integration was integrated and tested with version xx of Palo_Alto_Networks_Security_Advisories
+This integration was integrated and tested with version 1 of the Palo Alto Networks Security Advisories API

 ## Configure Palo Alto Networks Security Advisories on Cortex XSOAR